meadch/react-weather-fetcher/README.md

 ##React Weather App
-A React.js app using the Open Weather API.
-See Tyler McGinnis' [React.js Curriculum](https://github.com/ReactjsProgram/react-fundamentals-curriculum) page for more information.
+A simple React.js app using the Open Weather API and Materialize CSS.

-##Plan of Attack:

 ###App Blueprint: